 Special considerations:

-Is used to being allowed on furniture and beds.
-If you desire a dog that doesn't get on the furniture, Journey is NOT the dog for you.
+Journey is used to being allowed on furniture and beds.
+If you desire a dog that doesn't get on the furniture, she is NOT the dog for you.
 No, you cannot "train" her differently.
 She has spent her entire life being allowed on the furniture.

 Cannot be placed with other female dogs.
 She is fine being around other dogs (male/ female) on leash/ with respectful space (no issues at all at dog shows, for example), but off-leash with other females will result in fights.